-The Government of India has big plans for aquaculture in the country.
-The head of the Aqua Foundation of India, M. Sakthivel, was recently quoted as projecting a jump of shrimp exports from 70,000 tonnes at present to 2,00,000 tonnes by 2000 AD, and stating that "the world is looking to India to meet its shrimp requirements".
-A World Bank funded project alone expects to convert vast stretches of brackish water area along the coast into aquaculture farms; a recent estimate suggests that about 1 million ha. are suitable for such conversion.
+The government of India has big plans for aquaculture in the country.
+The head of the Aqua Foundation of India, M Sakthivel, was recently quoted as projecting a jump of shrimp exports from 70,000 tonnes at present to 2,00,000 tonnes by 2000 AD, and stating that "the world is looking to India to meet its shrimp requirements".
+A World Bank funded project alone expects to convert vast stretches of brackish water area along the coast into aquaculture farms; a recent estimate suggests that about one million ha are suitable for such conversion.
 The promise is that this will provide employment to several million people, cause minimal environmental damage and no displacement, and of course earn the country immense foreign exchange.
-However, studies of farms which have been set up in the last few years, for instance in the Nagai Quaid-e-Milleth district of Tamil Nadu, and the Nellore district of Andhra Pradesh, have shown that serious pollution problems have been caused by prawn farming, and that per unit of area, aquaculture has provided less than half the employment that farming previously did.
-In addition, considerable depletion of groundwater had taken place, and salinity of the water and of the soils on land surrounding the aqua-farms, has increased significantly.
-Threats have been reported to the biodiversity and livelihood resources of ecologically sensitive areas like the Pulicat Lake (straddling A.P. and Tamil Nadu), by indiscriminate expansion of aquaculture.
-Similar experiences are being reported from other parts of India's coastline.

-Other sectors slated for major export-oriented production are floriculture and agro-products, including processed foods.
-Between 1992-93 and 1993-94, India's agro-exports jumped from Rs.
-7,430 crores to 10,062 crores.
-As argued in my analysis for last year, agriculture production oriented towards the export market can be extremely damaging to the environment and to the livelihood security of small farmers.

-Since 1991, 41 joint ventures for export-oriented flower production have been approved; from a figure of 0.6 million US dollars in 1987-88, exports had already leaped to 4.8 million US dollars in 1992-93.
+However, studies of farms which have been set up in the last few years, for instance in the Nagai Quaide-Milleth district of Tamil Nadu, and the Nellore district of Andhra Pradesh, have shown that serious pollution problems have been caused by prawn farming, and that per unit of area, aquaculture has provided less than half the employment that farming previously did.
+In addition, considerable depletion of groundwater has taken place, 4 and salinity of the water and of the soils on land surrounding the aqua-farms, has increased significantly.
+Threats have been reported to the biodiversity and livelihood resources of ecologically sensitive areas like the Pulicat Lake (straddling AP and Tamil Nadu), by indiscriminate expansion of aquaculture.
+Similar experiences are being reported from other parts of India's coastline [see K G Kumar and S Joglekar 'Plunder of the Depths', Business India, August 15-28, 1994; Jacob D Raj and Daisy Dharmaraj Aquaculture, A Boon or a Bane: Andhra Pradesh Experience', Prepare, Madras].
+Other sectors slated for major export-oriented production are floriculture and agroproducts, including processed foods.
+Between 1992-93 and 1993-94, India's agroexports jumped from Rs 7,430 crore to Rs 10,062 core.
+Agriculture production oriented towards the export market can be extremely damaging to the environment and to the livelihood security of small farmers.
+Since 1991, 41 joint ventures for exportoriented flower production have been approved; from a figure of 0.6 million US dollars in 1987-88, export had already leaped to 4.8 million US dollars in 1992-93.
 Intensive floriculture can be ecologically destructive, given that production is highly dependent on the use of fertilisers, pesticides and other artificial inputs.
 It is also likely to push out the small farmer, who will not have the necessary resources to invest, in favour of the large farmer and the private corporation.

-Mining is another major thrust area for investments, especially related to exports.
+Minning is another major thrust area for investments, especially related to exports.
 1994 saw major changes in the National Mining Policy and amendments in the Mines and Minerals Development Act, primarily towards easing investments by the private sector, including foreign concerns.
 Immediately several companies have evinced interest.
-A subsidiary of an Australian consortium of mining firms, the Australia Indian Resources, has applied for prospecting licenses over a staggering 50,000 sq. km. in Andhra Pradesh, Karnataka, and Maharashtra.
-One of the world's largest mining companies, the British RTZ Corp.
-Plc, has set up a subsidiary in India named Kembla Coal and Coke, and is scouting for joint ventures for iron ore mining in Orissa.
+A subsidiary of an Australian consortium of mining firms, the Australia Indian Resources, has applied for prospecting licences over a staggering 50,000 sq km in Andhra Pradesh, Karnataka, and Maharashtra.
+One of the world's largest mining companies, the British RTZ Corporation Plc, has set up a subsidiary in India named Kembla Coal and Coke, and is scouting for joint ventures for iron ore mining in Orissa.
 These are just tips of the coming iceberg.